 What is the Difference Between IVF and IUI?

-Doctors may suggest IVF in the following situations:
+Doctors may recommend IVF in the following situations:

-- Very low sperm count or poor sperm movement
+- Men with very low sperm count or poor sperm motility

 - Endometriosis affecting the ovaries or uterus

-Doctors may suggest IUI in the following cases:
+Doctors may recommend IUI in the following cases:

-- Mild male infertility (low sperm count or weak sperm)
+- Mild male infertility, such as low sperm count or weak sperm movement

 - Irregular ovulation or ovulation disorders